MontaServices/woocommerce-monta-checkout/readme.txt

 == Description ==

-WooCommerce plugin to integrate the Montapacking shipping options
+WooCommerce plugin to integrate the Monta shipping options

 == Installation ==